rhomobile/rhomobile-docs/eb/en/edge/api/sensor.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>The minimum amount of time gap between two sensor update events, specified in milliseconds.
-The interval cannot be set to less than 200 milliseconds, if a value of less than 200 milliseconds is specified, the interval will be defaulted to 200 milliseconds.</p>
+The minimum amount of time gap between two sensor update events, specified in milliseconds.
+The interval cannot be set to less than 200 milliseconds, if a value of less than 200 milliseconds is specified, the interval will be defaulted to 200 milliseconds.
 ####Params
 <p><strong>Default:</strong> 200</p>
 ####Access